 - Finding the right information amongst constantly changing content and growing volumes of data.

-– Hard to keep track of findings when collecting data from multiple disparate sources
+- Keeping track of findings when collecting information from multiple data sources

-– Difficult to access the right data: Information can sit behind a paywall or requires login details for access.
+- Accessing the right data: Information can sit behind a paywall or requires login details for access.
 The dark web is also not indexed by standard search engines

 - Anti-money laundering